meowser/mlops_scaffold/docs/cicd.md

 **GH Actions**

-This solution is deployed to ECR using **minimal** effects from the AWS Console.
+This solution is deployed to ECR using **minimal, almost negligible** time in AWS Console.
+> :exclamation: The AWS Console is good for learning but deployments are not robust.

 ```shell